jskjott/jskjott.github.io/pages/quotes.md

 > Optimizing toward the need for less revenue has yielded better results than optimizing toward the generation of more.

 > The goal is to build a catalog of exciting things to wake up to the next day and to experiment with.

+**Katherine Ye** - on Twitter

+> When you make your own tools, you tend to mold them to fit your hands.
+So they may fit others' poorly.
+Other people who tried "part of speech" told me that the experience felt dehumanizing, that the conversation partner's responses felt irrelevant and jarring.
+I feel that too.